AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 You also learn how to collect and send [WKND - sample Adobe Experience Manager project](https://github.com/adobe/aem-guides-wknd#aem-wknd-sites-project) pageview data in the [Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/home.html).

-After completing this setup you can move forward to implement Experience Platform and related applications like [Real-Time Customer Data Platform (Real-Time CDP)](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), [Customer Journey Analytics (CJA)](https://experienceleague.adobe.com/docs/customer-journey-analytics.html) and [Adobe Journey Optimizer (AJO)](https://experienceleague.adobe.com/docs/journey-optimizer.html).
-To drive a better customer engagement by standardizing the web and customer data.
+After completing this setup, you have implemented a solid foundation.
+Also, you are ready to advance the Experience Platform implementation using applications like [Real-Time Customer Data Platform (Real-Time CDP)](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), [Customer Journey Analytics (CJA)](https://experienceleague.adobe.com/docs/customer-journey-analytics.html), and [Adobe Journey Optimizer (AJO)](https://experienceleague.adobe.com/docs/journey-optimizer.html).
+The advanced implementation helps to drive a better customer engagement by standardizing the web and customer data.

 ## Prerequisites